 Computes the median of the window.

-Calculates residuals from the median.
+Calculates residuals from the median and MAD-based scale.

 If the absolute value of the Z-score exceeds threshold, the value is